cloudnativetrainings/kubernetes-servicemesh/07_fault-injection/README.md

 curl -i $GATEWAY_IP
 ```

+## Bring some chaos into your cluster

+### Engage fault injection

-## Uncomment the `fault` section of the VirtualService and apply the changes
+Uncomment the `fault` section of the VirtualService and apply the changes

 ```bash
 kubectl apply -f blue-virtualservice.yaml
 ```

-## Request the application again

-Note that now we have some chaos in our cluster.
+### Verify

+What do we expect?

+- some requests are delayed for some seconds
+- some requests fail with a 500 status code with the text `fault filter abort`
+- some requests work fine

 ```bash
 curl -i $GATEWAY_IP